Green Litter Sweep Success and Trash Bowl Winners!!

 Litter Sweep & Trash Bowl Add 6,300 Pounds of Litter to Keep Rutherford County Beautiful 2019 Collection Tally and a Big Congratulations to the 2019 Champions Thomas Jefferson Classical Academy

 Keep RC Beautiful marketing committee members Jenna Bailey, Clark Poole, Taylor Hardin and Stephanie Rzonca developed the idea for the high school Trash Bowl at the conclusion of the Spring Litter Sweep.
-Jenna Bailey, Partner of Artifacturing LLC, explained the inspiration for the event: “We had such an overwhelming number of participants in the Spring Litter Sweep, we wanted to develop an initiative focused on our young adults for fall.
-A friendly competition rose to be the best way to engage them into the educational experience of cleaning up after careless people while showing pride in their district.”
+“We had such an overwhelming number of participants in the Spring Litter Sweep," Jenna Bailey, Partner of Artifacturing LLC, explained of the inspiration for the event.
+"We wanted to develop an initiative focused on our young adults for fall.
+A friendly competition rose to be the best way to engage them in the educational experience of cleaning up after careless people while showing pride in their district.”

 Most of the schools identified a Trash Bowl Coordinator, and then strategized the best way to engage students in the effort.
 One school asked their cross country team to identify prime pick up locations while running, and recruited the environmental club to do the actual hauling of the litter.
 Another found support in partnering with their corresponding middle school, and others capitalized on class-time clean ups.